You can provide your students with live group sessions by scheduling a Live Lesson via Zoom Meetings or Zoom Webinars

 - A Free Zoom account is required in order to schedule a Zoom Meeting.
 Note that the Free Zoom plan has a meeting limit of 40 minutes.
 If you require more time, check out Zoom's Pro plan.

-- For Zoom Webinars, you will need a Pro Zoom account and the Zoom Video Webinar plan, which is purchased separately as an add-on plan.
-Make sure to view Zoom's optional add-on plans and pricing here!
+- For Zoom Webinars, you will need a Pro Zoom account and the Zoom Video Webinar plan, which is purchased separately as an add-on plan option in Zoom.

 - Zoom Meetings are designed for more interactive smaller group sessions and Zoom Webinars are ideal for large lecture-type events.
 You can check out the difference between Zoom Meetings and Webinars here.